Hank Chen: Social media

 As a young vlogger, Chen was very active on social media which led to many opportunities including being selected to host Verizon's online campaign for 4G LTE in 2011.
 Chen was the co-host of RealBeauty.com's comedy and fashion show, Visible Panty Lines from Hearst Corporation in 2012.

 In 2013, Chen was among one of 100 influencers selected by Ford Motor Company to participate in the Ford Fiesta Movement in which creators were given a Ford Fiesta and sent on "missions" for 6 months.
 At the conclusion of the campaign, he was awarded "Best Vlog" for his first mission, Fiesta Aqua Agent.

 Stand-up comedy

-Chen's debut comedy special, Hank Chen: I'm Not Supposed to be Here was taped and produced by Comedy Dynamics at the El Portal Theatre 6 days after he was involved in a motorcycle collision in spring 2023.
-He was wheeled on-stage and performed sitting on a couch with a fractured pelvis.
-The special premiered on streaming platforms and satellite radio later that year.
+Chen's debut comedy special, Hank Chen: I'm Not Supposed to be Here was taped and produced by Brian Volk-Weiss and his company, Comedy Dynamics at the El Portal Theatre six days after he was involved in a motorcycle collision in spring 2023.
+He was prescribed painkillers, wheeled on-stage, and performed sitting on a couch with a fractured pelvis.
+The special premiered on streaming platforms, satellite radio, and in-flight programming later that year.

+After recovering from his injuries in summer 2023, he was recruited by producers, Seven Graham and Alyssa Poteet to perform at the Edinburgh Festival Fringe in Edinburgh, Scotland with LGBTQIA+ comedy show, Alphabet Soup.
+The show was well-reviewed and made additional international festival headlines when it became known the performers were staying at old Second World War base and Cold War nuclear bunker, Barnton Quarry due to the inflated costs of reasonable accommodations during that time of year in Edinburgh.
+Graham made the decision "after being quoted £35,000 on Airbnb for a month’s stay."